-No User ReviewsWrite a review

 Portability

-The Ford FG7750PBE has the following dimensions: L30 x W29.5 x H25 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The design of the Ford FG7750PBE is a typical, open frame, with the dimensions of L30 x W29.5 x H25 in, offering support and stability and enabling the possibility of raising it above ground level.
 This type of design is ideal for tough environments and heavy outdoor use.

 As the generator's weight is 201 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-However, its challenging mobility is solved by its wheel kit (⌀10") and its folding handle, which will ease its displacement, once it is on the floor.
+Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

 Features

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Ford FG7750PBE's package also includes these accessories: propane hose, oil, funnel and tool kit.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Ford FG7750PBE also comes with several accessories, including: funnel, propane hose, tool kit and oil.

 Emissions